pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/02_background/vector_graphics/svg.md

 | 6 | **ClosePath** | The command draws a straight line back to the start of the path.
 Both uppercase or lowercase z here have identical outcomes. | z  | Z  |

+### Bézier curves

+An absolutely amazing interactive online book on Bézier curves is "A Primer on Bézier Curves" which is freely accessible [here](https://pomax.github.io/bezierinfo/#toc).

 ### Analysing an example SVG